dsp-uga/Catherine/README.md

   - [Pyspark 2.2.1](https://pypi.python.org/pypi/pyspark/2.2.1) - Python API for Apache Spark (`pyspark.ml`, `pyspark.sql`)
   - [Google Cloud Platform](https://cloud.google.com)

-### Environment Setup

-(really?)

 ## Running the tests

 You can run all the `.py` scripts via **python** or **spark-submit** on your local machine.
 Make sure to speciify the exact path of your spark-submit.

 Notes that the dataset using in this case is extremely huge, reading the whole dataset, computing features, and implementing classification every time might take the whole day for only one result.

-In this project, we separate the whole process into **feature extraction** and **classification** two parts.
+In this project, we separated the whole process into **feature extraction** and **classification** two parts.
 You are able to select those features that interest you and input them into the random forest classifier by instruction.

 ### Features Extraction

 There are seven features extracted in this case.
-Read following description of how they will be extracted and what script they are in:
+Read following description of how they were extracted and what script they are in:

 #### Features